Thepralad/todoList-JS/README.md

-# A simple todo list!
+# A simple todo list! 📝
-As a part of TheOdinProject curriculum, I made this simple todo list app
+As a part of TheOdinProject curriculum, I made this simple todo list app.

 ## Features
 - Takes notes of simple task